Introduction

 Sample application 2.
 Booking system for seats in a stadium

 Contexts represent rows.
 Some constraints are applied to the rows.
 The context is responsible for the seats.
 The seats are associated with the rows.
+Note: there is a better way to implement this application using aggregates for the rows (see application 3).

 Sample application 3.
 Booking system for seats in a stadium

 The same as application 2 but where rows are aggregates (so I can have any number of instances of seat rows).
-The application uses the SAFE based stack based template son can publish the system as a rest service using the Fable Remoting library.

 Sample application 6.
 Pub system